-If you’ve done your ideal reader research and you’re using the language they use, you’ll naturally be better positioned in Google when people search for your products or services.
+If you’ve done your ideal reader research – you’re aggravating problems and providing solutions while using the same language pet owners use, you’ll naturally be better positioned in Google when people search for your products or services.

-Writing highly targeted copy has a greater chance of being SEO friendly.
-So usually, when you please your readers with great copy, you inadvertently please the search engines too.
+Writing highly-targeted copy has a greater chance of being naturally SEO friendly.
+So when you please your readers with great copy, you inadvertently please the search engines too.

 However, there’s nothing wrong with doing a little keyword research to be sure you’re hitting the mark with your search terms.
 Use Google’s keyword Planner or Wordtracker to see which keywords most people use to describe what you offer.